supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex2_Playbook.md

 1. Select **Add new** and select **Sign in**.
 In the new window, select your Azure subscription admin credentials (odl username) when prompted.
 The last line of the block should now read "Connected to your-admin-username".

    >**Note:** If you face a pop-up blocker from the browser allow it and try to authenticate again.

 1. Now select the *second* block, **Post a message (V3)**.

-1. In the Prameters tab, scroll down and select the **Change connection** link and then select **Add new** and **Sign in**.
-Choose your Azure admin credentials(odl username) when prompted.
-The Prameters tab should now read "Connected to your-admin-username".
+1. In the Parameters tab, scroll down and select the **Change connection** link and then select **Add new** and **Sign in**.
+Choose your Azure admin credentials (odl username) when prompted.
+The Parameters tab should now read "Connected to your-admin-username".

 1. At the end of the *Team* field, select the **X** to clear the contents.
 The field is changed to a drop-down with a listing of the available Teams from Microsoft Teams.
 Select **SOC**.